A Simple Convergence Proof of Adam and Adagrad: Introduction

 In the online convex optimization setting, \citet{adagrad} showed that Adagrad achieves optimal regret for online convex optimization. \citet{adam} provided a similar proof for Adam when using a decreasing overall step size, although this proof was later shown to be incorrect by \citet{adam_doesnt_converge}, who introduced AMSGrad as a convergent alternative. \citet{ward_adagrad} proved that Adagrad also converges to a critical point for non convex objectives with a rate $\bigo{\ln(N)/\sqrt{N}}$ when using a scalar adaptive step-size, instead of diagonal. \citet{adagrad_proof_vector} extended this proof to the vector case, while \citet{zou2019sufficient} displayed a bound for Adam, showing convergence when the decay of the exponential moving average scales as $1-1/N$ and the learning rate as $1/\sqrt{N}$.

 In this paper, we present a simplified and unified proof of convergence to a critical point for Adagrad and Adam for stochastic non-convex smooth optimization.
 We assume that the objective function is lower bounded, smooth and the stochastic gradients are almost surely bounded.
 We recover the standard $\bigo{\ln(N)/\sqrt{N}}$ convergence rate for Adagrad for all step sizes, and the same rate with Adam with an appropriate choice of the step sizes and decay parameters, in particular, Adam can converge without using the AMSGrad variant.
 Compared to previous work, our bound significantly improves the dependency on the momentum parameter $\beta_1$.
-The best know bounds for Adagrad and Adam are respectively in $\bigo{(1-\beta_1)^{-3}}$ and $\bigo{(1-\beta_1)^{-5}}$ (see Section \ref{sec:relw}), while our result is in $\bigo{(1-\beta_1)^{-1}}$ for both algorithms.
-Our proof technique for heavy-ball momentum can also be applied to plain SGD, and improves the dependency on $1-\beta_1$ from a ${-}2$ to a ${-}1$ exponent~\citep{yang2016unified}.
+The best known bounds for Adagrad and Adam are respectively in $\bigo{(1-\beta_1)^{-3}}$ and $\bigo{(1-\beta_1)^{-5}}$ (see Section \ref{sec:relw}), while our result is in $\bigo{(1-\beta_1)^{-1}}$ for both algorithms.
 This improvement is a step toward understanding the practical efficiency of heavy-ball momentum.

 \paragraph{Outline.} The precise setting and assumptions are stated in the next section, and previous work is then described in Section \ref{sec:relw}.
 The main theorems are presented in Section \ref{sec:main_results}, followed by a full proof for the case without momentum in Section \ref{sec:proofs}.
-The proof of the convergence with momentum is deferred to the supplementary material, along with the same technique applied to SGD.
+The proof of the convergence with momentum is deferred to the supplementary material, Section \ref{app:heavy}.
 Finally we compare our bounds with experimental results, both on toy and real life problems in Section~\ref{sec:experiments}.